kevindoubleu/COMPFEST-Hospital/docs/log.md

 - patient read, cancel, apply
 - update db schema

+at this point, minimum requirements are satisfied

 july 8
 - user profile frontend + read, update (not a req but why not)
 - toasts
 - heroku
+- documentation

+at this point, the project is basically done